vikramriyer/vikramriyer.github.io/_posts/2020-10-09-fastai-chapter6-questionnaire.md

 __A.__

-Once you have understood Dataset and DataLoader from question "#5", we can answer this question.
+Once you have understood `Dataset` and `DataLoader` from question "#5", we can answer this question.

-Datasets object is an iterator that has the training Dataset and validation Dataset.
+Datasets object is an iterator that has the _training_ Dataset and _validation_ Dataset.

 Well, what's the difference? <br>

-A: When performing Gradient Descent, we might want to train and update the parameters and loss over a batch rather than over the entire dataset for performance gains; `Datasets` objects provides this functionality.
-Think of a wrapper object around Dataset.
-One can write a for loop over `Datasets` object where each iteration is a batch of data points.
+A: We can have a `Dataset` object for training data and a separate `Dataset` object for validation data.
+A `Datasets` object is an iterator over both traind and validation Dataset.

 ### Q7.
 What does a DataLoaders object normally contain?